simplicityitself/microservice-ux/demoApp/README.md

 And see the new event added in the user stream on the Photon web page.

 Now if you go to localhost:3000/projection/UserList in a browser, you should see a JSON string with the users you have added.
 Notice that the projection has been manipulated to produce a fullname and a created username for each user added.

+You can also try going to localhost:3000/projection/UserInfo in a browser, you should see a JSON string with the users you have added but now sorted by ID rather than last name.

 For best results try using Postman to test the API.